 It replaces current national data protection laws and the existing EU data protection framework.
-The GDPR is designed to give consumers more control of their personal information and applies identically across EU (including the UK).
-Significantly, the GDPR introduces increased sanctions; organisations can be fined up to €20m or 4% of annual turnover (whichever is greater) if they breach the law.
+The GDPR is designed to give consumers more control of their personal information and applies identically across the EU (including the UK).
+Significantly, the GDPR introduces increased sanctions; organizations can be fined up to €20m or 4% of annual turnover (whichever is greater) if they breach the law.

 The New Rules

 We’ve selected the areas of the GDPR we believe are most relevant at the present time for the digital advertising industry.
-However, it is important to familiarise yourself with the full details as there are many more implications that need to be understood.
+However, it is important to familiarize yourself with the full details as there are many more implications that need to be understood.
 In addition, we have provided useful links at the end of this communication.

 - Personal Data

 Consumers’ personal data sits at the heart of the GDPR and the classification of personal data is broadened under the GDPR.
 This means data the digital advertising industry relies on that is not currently considered personal data may under the GDPR now be classified as such.
-Whilst a definitive list of personal identifiers does not exist for marketers, we can safely assume it will include information such as cookie IDs, customer numbers, IP addresses, device IDs, etc. These are identifiers that many networks and platforms capture as part of their standard tracking and retargeting efforts.
+While a definitive list of personal identifiers does not exist for marketers, we can safely assume it will include information such as cookie IDs, customer numbers, IP addresses, device IDs, etc. These are identifiers that many networks and platforms capture as part of their standard tracking and retargeting efforts.